In our case, it has meant no sex for a very long time.

 Having had relationships with partners who were not judgemental in the past, or who even enjoyed playing in the same ways I did, told me that it was possible.
 But I also knew that society would rule in her favour, that in reality, I was the one on the fringes.
 So, in the end, I acquiesced, I didn’t make demands.
 And I shut down.

 She had even bought me a few pairs of panties—those kind of plain white every day pairs that she wore.
-She had made an effort, but it appeared to have come at great cost.
+Granny panties!
+Or boy shorts.
+I am not sure I loved the message contained in that selection of panties.
+But she had made an effort, though it appeared to have come at great cost.
 She couldn’t help but feel alienated by this.
 She just wanted to connect physically and emotionally, and not have anything else there.
 I did too, but connecting means being me…and what I learned, what we learned, is that sexual me was “disgusting” to her.

 I am reminded of this from time to time as she will use this word in this context even still.
 If a conversation drifts at all in a sexual direction, if I make a reference to something I find titillating, if I acknowledge that my preferred workout routines are ones with female coaches rather than male ones, she tells me with ice in her voice that she finds it “disgusting.”

-I told her that night in 2007, that first time that she used those words with me, that I would never sleep with her again.
+I told her that night in 2008, that first time that she used those words with me, that I would never sleep with her again.
 And I meant it.
 I keep my word in all ways, good and bad.
 And so, indeed, we have not had sexual relations of any kind since that time.
-She knew I meant it when I said it, and it was that evening when she gave me permission to go outside of our marriage for sexual encounters, for chances to live out my “fetishes” as she described them.
+She knew I meant it when I said it, and she had this terrible, frightened look on her face when I said it.
+That was that evening when she gave me permission to go outside of our marriage for sexual encounters, for chances to live out my “fetishes” as she described them.
+And part of me feels that this accommodation was granted out of duress…that she did it because she thought it would bring me back to her.
+But how can you “come back” to someone who doesn’t respect you, or who negates the very core of your being?
+Permission to play doesn’t change reality.

 I am not asking for a solution.
 We have settled into a sexless marriage.
 I love her anyway.
 She is my best friend, but there are no longer “fringe benefits”.
 I made my choice.
 I did have previous girlfriends who were sexually extremely satisfying, but who didn’t last for all the more important reasons.
 My SO was all the more important reasons a thousand times over, but the sex part was not so great.